-Description Meaning no (default value) IPSec is not activated regardless of the config- uration.
-If IPSec is currently activated, it is deactivated as soon as you press SAVE . yes IPSec is activated as soon as you press SAVE .
+Description Meaning no (default value) IPSec is not activated regardless of the config- uration. yes IPSec is activated.
+The basic configuration with the IPSec Wiz- ard activates IPsec.
 If you do not have a valid IPSec license, all IP packets are denied until you deactivate IPSec again.
 All devices in the VPN Access line possess an IPSec license as standard.